-To provide clarity with the greater organization, ACT’s maintain a number of documents or artifacts which describe them, their aims and their interorganizational relationships.
-The team also participates in regular events or meetings designed to keep everyone up to speed, to review and to consider improvements.
-In the true spirit of Agile events are deliberately short and time-boxed because while you are in a meeting you are not doing your job.
+To provide clarity, ACC’s maintain a number of documents or artifacts which describe their aims, their relationship to other Circles and a description of the work and assignments (The Backlog).
+The team participates in regular events or meetings designed to keep everyone up to speed, to review and to consider improvements.
+In the true spirit of Agile, events are deliberately short and time-boxed because while you are in a meeting you are not doing your job.

 This article is titled “Death of the Salesman” and while it infers that the traditional sales role is dead, or at least dying, that by no means implies that the function is less important; in fact, the reverse is true.
 Sales is the lifeblood of every organization and therefore of vital importance.
 But due to the rapidly changing landscape and the increasingly complex nature of products and customers, many sales organizations are failing to meet demands.

 As the saying goes “many hands make light work” but in today’s knowledge-based economy, many brains and different skill sets are required to make businesses successful.
-The key is for those brains and skills not to work alone in separate silos, but together in cross-functional teams with common goals and common values, it doesn’t work to impose rules and regulations.
+The key is for those brains and skills not to work alone in separate silos, but together in cross-functional teams with common goals and common values.

 How can Agile Lean House help?